rasmus-kirk/halo-accumulation/report/report.md

 cryptocurrencies.
 They usually also function as so called general-purpose proof schemes.
 This means that, given any solution to an NP-problem, it will produce a proof that the prover knows the solution to said NP-problem.
-Most snarks also allow for zero-knowledge arguments, making them zk-SNARKs.
+Most SNARKs also allow for zero-knowledge arguments, making them zk-SNARKs.

-More concretely, imagine that Alice has todays sudoko problem $x$: She claims to have a solution to this problem, her witness, $w$, and want to convince Bob without having to send all of it.
+More concretely, imagine that Alice has todays sudoku problem $x$: She claims to have a solution to this problem, her witness, $w$, and want to convince Bob without having to send all of it.
 She could then use a SNARK to create a proof to convince Bob.
 To do this she must first encode the sudoku verifier as a circuit $R_x$, and then give the SNARK prover ($\SNARKProver$)
 $R_x(w,w')$ where $w'$ is a public input.
-This public input could correspond to the known already known digits for todays sudoku.
+This public input could correspond to the already known digits for todays sudoku.
 Finally she can send this proof, $\pi$, to Bob along with the public sudoku verifying circuit,
 $R_x$, and he can check the proof and be convinced using the snark verifier ($\SNARKVerifier$).